oracle-livelabs/em-omc/mysql/oci-oraca-mysql/f-lab-five-cleanup/cleanup.md

 In this lab, you will clean up the workshop environment by running commands from the Cloud shell, also manually removing the Oracle cloud resources using the Oracle Cloud console.

-Estimated time: 10 minutes
+Estimated time: 20 minutes

 ### Objectives

-* Remove the lab configurations and setups
+* Remove the lab configurations and resources

 ### Prerequisites